 Secondary production is key to healthy fisheries and ecosystems.
 Its continued monitoring is important for identifying both abrupt and long-term changes.
 Once IMOS time series are >20 years long, we will be more confident in distinguishing long-term trends from short-term variability (Poloczanska et al. 2013, Hoegh-Guldberg et al. 2014).

 Figure 1.
 Abundance of zooplankton in coastal (left, IMOS National Reference Stations) and offshore (right, IMOS Australian Continuous Plankton Recorder survey) areas.
+The black circles represent the data points and the line (and shading) represent the linear regression (and confidence intervals) of the data after the seasonal cycle has been removed.
+The colours show the direction and significance of the trend: Blue: significantly decreasing, Red: significantly increasing, Black: no significant trend.

 Figure 2.
 Diversity of zooplankton in coastal (left, IMOS National Reference Stations) and offshore (right, IMOS Australian Continuous Plankton Recorder survey) areas.
+The black circles represent the data points and the line (and shading) represent the linear regression (and confidence intervals) of the data after the seasonal cycle has been removed.
+The colours show the direction and significance of the trend: Blue: significantly decreasing, Red: significantly increasing, Black: no significant trend.

 Assessment summary